matt-hendrick/open-advocacy/README.md

 - ✅ Clean up display of entity list (should be more compact)
 - ✅ Clean up display of project list

+### Phase 6: Location Module Proof of Concept (PLANNED)
+- Pull in real data for Chicago alders
+- Ensure that location properly links up to jurisdictions/entities (can potentially consolidate)
+- Create a minimal Chicago module that demonstrates the pluggable concept
+- Test switching between "default" and "Chicago" modules
+- Get real address lookup working (need to get geojson for Chicago wards)

-### Phase 6: Edit/Create Project Functionality (IN PROGRESS)
+### Phase 7: Edit/Create Project Functionality (IN PROGRESS)
 - Ensure that creating/editing a project works as intended

-### Phase 7: Validate Postgres Provider Works as Intended (PLANNED)
+### Phase 8: Validate Postgres Provider Works as Intended (PLANNED)
 - Setup postgres locally
 - Test all workflows with a postgres and ensure things work

-### Phase 8: Location Module Proof of Concept (PLANNED)
-- Ensure that location properly links up to jurisdictions/entities (can potentially consolidate)
-- Create a minimal Chicago module that demonstrates the pluggable concept
-- Use a small static dataset of Chicago wards and representatives
-- Test switching between "default" and "Chicago" modules
-- Pull in real data for Chicago
-- Get real address lookup working

 ### Phase 9: Add Auth/Admin System (PLANNED)
 - Add authentication and roles system